 Companies have invested years of effort and millions of dollars in Oracle BI(OBIEE) to develop the metadata, security model and reports for their business intelligence data warehouse.
-But users find OBIEE difficult to use and prefer to use visual analytics tools such as Tableau, Power BI and Qlik.
+But users find OBIEE difficult to use and prefer to use visual analytics tools such as Tableau and Power BI.

 You’re just a click away from the BI Connector team.